eventodb-hq/eventodb/docs/DEPLOYMENT.md

-# MessageDB Deployment Guide
+# EventoDB Deployment Guide

-This guide covers deploying MessageDB in production environments.
+This guide covers deploying EventoDB in production environments.

 ## Table of Contents